clj-commons/manifold/README.md

 ### deferreds

-A deferred in Manifold is similar to a Clojure PROMISe:
+A deferred in Manifold is similar to a Clojure promise:

 ```clj
 > (require '[manifold.deferred :as p])